Maheenms/Tableau-Challenge/README.md

 # Analysis:

 We were find able to find a few things /phenomena with the datasets we chose.
 We chose NewYork Citibike Dataset from 2019 and 2020.
 We wanted to see if the program had been affected in any way during covid period.
+Here's the link to the [Tableau Story Board](https://public.tableau.com/app/profile/maheen4580/viz/Module18Assignment/NewYorkStory?publish=yes)

 We compared 2019 and 2020 datasets and came up with the following conclusions:

 * First, limitations: We encountered a slow down in our tableau program due to merging 4 datasets together.
 * Once we tried to merge 2 datasets from the month of November of 2019 and 2020 , it worked more efficiently.